gabrielguerrero/ngrx-traits/README.md

 });
 ```

-Now we use our selectSort in the effect , like we did with selectFilter:
+Now we use our selectProductsSort in the effect , like we did with selectProductsFilter:
 #### products.effects.ts

 ```ts